-The C-Class Sedan has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The C-Class Sedan’s standard rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Jetta GLI has an automatic rear view mirror, but its side mirrors don’t dim.

 On extremely cold winter days, the C-Class Sedan’s optional heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the car heater warms up.
 The Jetta GLI doesn’t offer a heated steering wheel.

 Both the C-Class Sedan and the Jetta GLI offer rear vents.
 For greater rear passenger comfort, the C-Class Sedan has available rear air-conditioning vents to keep rear occupants cool in summer or warm in winter.
 The Jetta GLI doesn’t offer rear air-conditioning vents, only heat vents.

 To keep a safe, consistent following distance, the C-Class Sedan offers an optional Active Distance Assist Distronic, which alters the speed of the vehicle without driver intervention.
 This allows the driver to use cruise control more safely without constantly having to disengage it when approaching slower traffic.
 The Jetta GLI doesn’t offer an adaptive cruise control.